maninserg/github-meter/README.md

 <hr>

 **Description:** The program does the parsing github by github api.
 It create(if you touch the program in the first time) and fills a database for pre-installed languages from a file "settings.py".
 A file "github.db" with database is created in the program's directory.
 The used database is sqlite3.
 Results of the program are tables by a python's library "prettytable" and bar charts by a python's library "Pygal".
 There are settings of bar charts in the file "settings.py" also.
+You can get the following infoamation:
+1. The rating of

 <hr>